 \section{Abstract}

-Nowadays, social media is the ground for political debate and exchange of opinions.
-There is a significant amount of research that suggests that social media are highly polarized.
-A phenomenon that is commonly observed is the echo chamber structure, where users are organized in polarized communities and form connections only with similar-minded individuals, limiting them- selves to consume specific content.
-In this paper, we explore a way to decrease the polarization of networks with two echo chambers.
-Existing work based on popular opinion diffusion models in the literature suggests that, convincing a subset of ``key'' users to adopt a moderate opinion about a topic, can help reduce the polarization of the entire network.
-Based on this result, we propose an efficient algorithm to identify a good set of K users such that if they adopt a moderate stance around a topic, the polarization is minimized.
-Unlike existing work that requires analytically solving a large model iteratively, we propose an algorithm based on Graph Neural Networks (GNN) that (i) can significantly reduce the decision time, (ii) achieve close-to-oracle selection accuracy, and (iii) be robust to the choice of opinion diffusion model.
+Nowadays, social media is a primary ground for political debate and exchange of opinions.
+A significant body of research suggests that these platforms are highly polarized, often exhibiting echo chamber structures where users connect mainly with like-minded individuals and limit their exposure to diverse content.
+Existing work based on popular opinion diffusion models shows that convincing a subset of “key” users to adopt moderate opinions can reduce the polarization of the entire network.
+Building on this insight, we propose an efficient algorithm to identify a set of users whose moderation minimizes polarization.
+Unlike prior approaches that require iteratively solving a large analytical model, our method leverages Graph Neural Networks (GNNs) to significantly reduce decision time while achieving close-to-oracle selection accuracy.